-Live within 5 miles of the gym
+Live within 5 miles of the gym.

-Live within 10 miles of the gym
+Live within 10 miles of the gym.

 Now that she sees even more data, Jane’s marketing efforts become hyper-focused.

-Most of her business comes from within 10 miles of the gym.
-But her Google Adwords campaigns are set to reach anyone within 30 miles.
+Most of her business comes from within 10 miles of the gym, but her Google Adwords campaigns are set to reach anyone within 30 miles.

 Combining all the data, Jane comes up with a couple of basic personas:

-- Natalie the Newbie Gym Goer
+Natalie the Newbie Gym Goer

-Lives 3 miles from the gym
+Lives 3 miles from the gym.

-Waitresses at Jim’s BBQ on the corner
+Waitresses at Jim’s BBQ on the corner.

-Likes to stop by on her way home from work
+Likes to stop by on her way home from work.

 Sandie the Stay-at-Home Mom

-Lives 9 miles from the gym
+Lives 9 miles from the gym.

-Stays at home with the kids, and sometimes does freelance designing
+Stays at home with the kids, and sometimes does freelance designing.

-Likes to meet up with other moms at the gym on Tuesdays and Thursdays
+Likes to meet up with other moms at the gym on Tuesdays and Thursdays.

 These buyer personas provide great external information, but what about the internal goals, challenges and fears?

 Great marketing reaches past the external and into the internal driving forces behind customer actions.
 Business owners and marketers that understand their buyers on that level will see amazing results.

 Things have gone really well, but now it’s time to get into the nitty gritty of customer research.

-But she did.
+But she does.

 She was able to learn about her customers, build stronger relationships and even upsell some of her gym’s other services.

 Getting into the mind of your customer is very important.
 You need to understand their goals, challenges and fears.

 What’s important to them and what’s driving the change?

 What’s impeding or speeding their need to change?

 How do they go about change?

 What do they need to know to embrace change?

 Who do they turn to for advice or information?

-- What’s the value they visualize once they make a decision?
+What’s the value they visualize once they make a decision?

 Who do they have to sell change to in order to get it?

 What could cause the need for this change to lose priority?

 Put yourself in the customer’s shoes and brainstorm what challenges, objections and fears they may face.

 Do whatever you need to do to understand how your customers think.
 Because if you understand how they think, you’ll understand how they buy.

-Without having any tangible data about her, we’ve established a connection and brainstormed the way she would think and behave.
+Without having any tangible data about Jane, we’ve established a connection and brainstormed the way she would think and behave.

 Here’s a tangible look at our persona: photo credit: richard calver

-A webinar conducted by BrightTALK, DemandGen and Forresters revealed insightful statistics regarding buyer personas.
-One study showed that using buyer personas led to 2x the open rate and 5x the click-through rate in an email campaign.
+Another demonstrated how using buyer personas led to 2x the open rate and 5x the click-through rate in an email campaign.